Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

 ### Surface

-* Sans-serif fonts, consistent family across the site
+* Sans-serif fonts, consistent families across the site
 * Limited set of colors to create a consistent theme.
 Contrasting colors to emphasize things such as sign up button.
+* Dark/black theme with white text and bright colors to attract attention to content
 * Large background image on home page with phrase and CTA
-* Consistent background/foreground them across site.
+* Consistent background/foreground theme across site.
 Not sure if same image on every page or similar color but different.